John Gall (author): Gall's law

-Gall's Law is a rule of thumb for systems design from Gall's book Systemantics: How Systems Really Work and How They Fail.
+Gall's Law is a rule of thumb for systems design from Gall's book Systemantics: How Systems Work and Especially How They Fail.
 It states:

 This law is essentially an argument in favour of underspecification: it can be used to explain the success of systems like the World Wide Web and Blogosphere, which grew from simple to complex systems incrementally, and the failure of systems like CORBA, which began with complex specifications.
 Gall's Law has strong affinities to the practice of agile software development.

 Although dubbed Gall's Law by some, the phrase is not labeled as such in the original work.
-The work cites Murphy's Law and the Peter Principle, and is filled with similar sayings.
+The work cites Murphy's Law and the Peter Principle, and includes similar sayings.

-Although the quote may seem to validate the merits of simple systems, it is preceded by the qualifier "A simple system may or may not work." (p.
+Although the quote may seem to validate the merits of simple systems, it is preceded by the qualifier, "A simple system may or may not work." (p.
 70).
 This philosophy can also be attributed to extreme programming, which encourages doing the simplest thing first and adding features later.

 One of the first systems designers to quote Gall's law was Ken Orr in 1981.
 Notable were the quotations of Gall's Law by Grady Booch since 1991, which were mentioned in multiple sources.